Overview

 For prospective students, written with input from current students!

-• You will take blood and have your blood is taken (unless you physically are unable to do so) in this program.
+- You will take blood and have your blood is taken (unless you physically are unable to do so) in this program.

-• You must make a continuance grade in all core courses (theory and labs) to continue in the program.
+- You must make a continuance grade in all core courses (theory and labs) to continue in the program.
 The continuance grade is 63%.

-• The program is preparing you to become part of a regulated health profession and is academically challenging; time management skills are necessary!
+- The program is preparing you to become part of a regulated health profession and is academically challenging; time management skills are necessary!

-• Some students find the workload prohibits them from working while going to school.
+- Some students find the workload prohibits them from working while going to school.

-• Laboratory attendance is mandatory.
+- Laboratory attendance is mandatory.

-• Problem-solving, critical thinking and math skills are a big part of the program!
+- Problem-solving, critical thinking, and math skills are a big part of the program!

-• This is a competency-based program which means the curriculum is based on the national standards (CSMLS) for entry-level general medical laboratory technologists (MLTs).
+- This is a competency-based program which means the curriculum is based on the national standards (CSMLS) for entry-level general medical laboratory technologists (MLTs).

-• Students are responsible for arranging and paying for their own certification exams.
+- Students are responsible for arranging and paying for their own certification exams.

-• Placement is not paid and is not a co-op.
+- Placement is not paid and is not a co-op.
 You pay tuition and the costs of living in your placement area.

-• The use of email and program resources such as the Blackboard Learning Platform is essential to good communication while in the program.
-There is no “Fast Track” for university students/other post-secondary programs; credits may be transferable but it will take 3 years to complete the program if you start in 1st semester.
+- There is no "fast track" for university students/other post-secondary programs; credits may be transferable but it will take three years to complete the program if you start in the first semester.

 Program Outline